XYIheng/DroidChecker_Doc/docs/source/tutorial.rst

 For mobile apps, we can get properties from multiple sources, such as the app's specification, the app's documentation, the app's test cases, the app's bug reports, etc.

-Let's start with a simple example on how to get a property, write the property in DroidChecker, and test the property by DroidChecker.
+Let's start with a simple example on how to get a property, write the property in Kea, and test the property by Kea.

 Example 1
 ---------